-It’s been 14 long years and many false hopes but I’ve finally broken 800 on my credit score!
-The last time I checked my credit score was when I refinanced by primary home mortgage in the spring of 2012 before I left my job of 11 years.
-My TransUnion credit score actually came back at a dismal 697 because there was a late $8 electricity bill charge my tenants did not pay from three years ago.
+Back then, my Equifax credit score actually came back at a dismal 697 because there was a late $8 electricity bill charge my tenants did not pay from three years ago.
 As a result, my bank said they would not go through with my refinance after I had waited for 80+ days already.

-In this article I'd like to highlight the main attributes of determining one's credit score and my thoughts on how I was able to finally break 800.
-Hopefully this post will give you helpful first person insight.
+In this article I'd like to highlight the main attributes of determining one's credit score.
+I'll also share my thoughts on how to help you finally break 800.
+Hopefully this post will help improve your credit score as well.

 Payment History (35%)

-My story: Over the past 10 years I have never missed a mortgage payment because they are on autopay.
+Since 2003, I have never missed a mortgage payment because the payments are on autopay.
 I also never missed a student loan payment for the four years post business school because they were also on autopay.
-I was determined to pay my student loans on time because the government provides a rate reduction incentive after 12 consecutive months of on-time payment.
+The government provided a rate reduction incentive after 12 consecutive months of on-time payment.

 Amounts Owed (30%)